 Doggie Carnival, early May (sometimes June).
-This year’s event is on Sunday May 7 2017.
+2018 event date TBC.
 The carnival is organized by the Humane Society for Greater Savannah.
 The fundraising festival includes dog and owner contests, races and a charity raffle.
 Admission is free and open to all.
-More details on the event’s Facebook page

 Savannah Mile, late May.
 The 2017 event is on Saturday May 27.
 This 1-mile charity run begins at Forsyth Park.
 Proceeds go to the 200 Club of the Coastal Empire, which assists the families of law enforcement officers and firefighters killed on duty.
 Registration required.
 More details